Deformations of the connected sum of Gorenstein algebras: Union along the point

 The line of the arguments in this section is the following.
 0.2 cm First, we will define a map ${\Def(*\to Y) \to \Def(X\backslash X\cup_* Y)}$ and show that the former is smoothly equivalent to pure $y$-degree elements of the latter.
 This is the content of {Lemma~\ref{step2y}}.
 Since the tangent-obstruction theory of the map $\Def(X\backslash X\cup_* Y) \to \Def(X\to X\cup_* Y)$ is given by $T^1_X,T^2_X$, see Braid \eqref{braid3}, we immediately get a similar result for the composition Now, for the final composition $\Def(*\to Y)\to \Def(X\cup_* Y)$, the relevant tangent-obstruction theory is $T^i_{X/X\cup_*Y}$, vanishing of pure $y$-degrees of those functors is the content of Lemma \ref{step2x}.
 This way, we get that $\Def(*\to Y)$ is smoothly equivalent to the pure $y$-degree part of the deformations of the union along the distinguished point, Lemma \ref{step2}.
 We get a symmetrical result for $\Def(* \to X)$.
 Now, to get the desired description of all the negative deformations this way, we need to make sure that there are no negative tangents of mixed degree; this is the content of Lemma \ref{mixed}.
-To prove that statement, we need to make some assumptions on Castelnuovo–Mumford regularity of the schemes.
 Theorem~\ref{step2-main} gives us the result announced at the beginning of the section.

 \begin{lem} There is a natural morphism

 The morphism induces an injection on tangent spaces and obstruction spaces.
 The image of the tangent space is the whole pure $y$-degree component. \end{lem} \begin{proof} The map